FrancoSpeziali/node-jwt-issuer/README.md

 4. Export the model

-## Assignment 5 - Connect to your MongoDB server
+## Task 5 - Connect to your MongoDB server

 1. Use the `dotenv` package to load the `process.env` variables from your `.env` file